Unique Learning Experiences

 One way we make sure you start strong is with the Grainger Engineering First-Year Experience (GFX): an interdisciplinary program specifically designed to help freshmen get adjusted to college life.
 Laying a firm foundation for your Grainger career, GFX offers courses, events, and programming that provide hands-on experiences that will help you explore your interests and prepare for success.

 Senior Design Projects

-Senior design projects offer you an unparalleled opportunity to work with a company on a specific project, which will give you beneficial hands-on experience before you graduate.
-You’ll work in teams to solve real world problems for corporate or not-for-profit clients.
-All engineering departments (except Physics) have a capstone or senior design project.
+Senior design projects offer you an unparalleled undergraduate opportunity to work with a real company on a real professional project, which provides highly beneficial hands-on experience before you graduate.
+In a senior design project, you work collaboratively in teams to solve problems for corporate or non-profit clients, expanding your ability to apply in-classroom concepts.